wmbusmeters/wmbusmeters/README.md

  * Factory reset of the settings: `0xFF1100EE`
  * Reset the stick to apply the factory defaults: `0xFF0500FA` After this, the stick is communicating at 9600 bps and the wmbusmeters software will configure it to receive wireless mbus packets.

+## WMB13U-868, WMB14UE-868 USB sticks

+These dongles do not seem to work with Linux, perhaps problems with the usb2serial pl2303 driver?

 # Docker